ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 empty set, and then call `add` repeatedly to add each valid word to the set.
 Then to spell-check a given word, we just call `contains`.

-    class SpellChecker:
+    datatype SpellChecker:
-        SpellChecker(listOfValidWords):
+        validWords: Set of String

+        constructor(listOfValidWords: Collection of String):
-            // Convert the list of words into a set. this.setOfValidWords = new Set()
+            // Convert the list of words into a set. validWords = new Set()
             for each word in listOfValidWords:
-                this.setOfValidWords.add(word)

-        isValidWord(word):
+                validWords.add(word)

+        isValidWord(word) -> Bool:
-            return this.setOfValidWords.contains(word)
+            return validWords.contains(word)

-    function main(listOfWordsToCheck):
+Here's how the `SpellChecker` can be used:

+    function main(wordsToCheck: Collection of String):
         // Create a new spell checker.
         checker = new SpellChecker(["cat", "dog"])

-        // Now we can spell-check a word easily. for each word in listOfWordsToCheck:
+        // Now we can spell-check a word easily. for each word in wordsToCheck:
             if checker.isValidWord(word):
-                print(word, "is valid")
+                print word "is valid"
             else:
-                print(word, "is INVALID")
+                print word "is INVALID"

 :::

 #### Maps, or dictionaries